lightpack/framework/docs/orm-strict-loading.md

 1. Identify commonly accessed relations
 2. Use `with()` to eager load these relations
-3. Configure `$requiredRelations` for always-needed relations
-4. Use `$allowedLazyRelations` sparingly for truly dynamic cases
+3. Use `$allowedLazyRelations` sparingly for truly dynamic cases

 ## Conclusion